 - Wash hands frequently with soap and water for more than 20 seconds.

-- Use antibacterial alcohol-based hand cleaner if soap is not available.
+- Use an antibacterial alcohol-based hand cleaner if soap is not available.

 The two most common causes of throat pain are strep throat and tonsillitis.
 These two conditions have similar symptoms but are treated differently.
 Contact your ENT physician to have them perform a simple test to determine if it’s strep throat.